mohit-codes/mohit-codes/README.md

 # Welcome to Git World, I'm Mohit

-<h4>A passionate self-taught Developer from India.</h4>
+<h4>A Passionate Self-taught Software Engineer 👨‍💻 from India India 🇮🇳 </h4>

 - 💻 Currently, I am a SDE-1 Frontend at [Gyaan](https://www.gyaan.ai)
-- 👯 I’m open to collaborate on open source projects in frontend.
+- 🤝 I’m open to collaborating on open source projects in frontend.
-- 💬 Ask me about JavaScript, React, GraphQl or anything apart tech.
+- 💬 Ask me about JavaScript, React, GraphQL, or anything apart from tech.
 - 😄 Pronouns: He / Him
 - 📫 How to reach me:
   - [Email](mohitkush375@gmail.com)